A solo exhibition by DuduBloom More (2019 Cassirer Welz Award winner)

 The exhibition is made possible by Strauss & Co.
 Fine Art Auctioneers and Kalashnikovv Gallery.

 Duduzile (DuduBloom) More (b.
 1990) is a visual artist from Soweto, Johannesburg, currently working from Artist Proof Studio completing her 4th year in Professional Practice.
-She has been participating in various art competitions and her work has been included in various group exhibitions and art fairs including the FNB Joburg Art Fair.
+She has been participating in various art competitions and her work has been included in varios group exhibitions and art fairs including the FNB Joburg Art Fair.
 In 2018 she was selected as one of two Artist Proof Studio women artists to do an art residency in Italy through the Artist Proof Studio and the Italian Embassy.
 DuduBloom recently participated in the RMB Talent Unlocked Program and is currently participating in the one month Co-Create Residency, hosted by The Project Space.

 Now in its ninth year, the Cassirer Welz Award honours two doyens of art auctioneering in South Africa: Reinhold Cassirer and Stephan Welz.
 The award acknowledges excellence in emerging artists (under 35) specialising in sculpture, drawing and painting, and provides an opportunity to showcase their talents to a broader audience.
 “Since its inception, this award has helped the winners launch their careers and really start making a name for themselves within the South African art market,” says Susie Goodman, Executive Director, Strauss & Co Johannesburg.
 Previous winners include artists such as Blessing Ngobeni, Nompumelelo Ngoma, Tshepo Mosopa, Asanda Kupa, Thato Nhlapho, Richard “Specs” Ndimande, Keneilwe Mokoena and Olivia Botha.